 Ancient finds are everywhere in Rome, but nowhere as concentrated as at the Coliseum.
-The Italian Ministry of Culture has therefore created an archeopark that includes the Colosseum, the Palatine, the Roman Forum, the Domus Aurea and the Meta Sudans.
+Therefore, the Archeopark was formed, in which the Colosseum, the Palatine, the Roman Forum, the Domus Aurea and the Meta Sudans are included.

 Admission to the Colosseum is strictly regulated due to the large number of visitors.
 If you want to visit the Coliseum, you must make a reservation in advance.
-On the internet you get tickets with a fixed entrance time and the visitors have to keep the reserved time window.
-In addition, there are open tickets to visit the Colosseum on a reserved day after 2pm without having to queue.
-Holders of the Roma Pass have preferential entry at any time.
+On the internet you will get tickets with a fixed entrance time and you have to keep the reserved time window.
+Even holders of the Roma Pass require a reservation.
 Without a reserved ticket you have to line up in the queues and that can often take longer than visiting the Coliseum.
 If the box office quota on reservations has been used up, you can try it again the next day.

-The visit of the Colosseum, Palatine and Roman Forum fits well in a morning.
+The visit of Colosseum, Palatine and Roman Forum fits well in a morning.
 In the summer it is cooler in the morning than in the afternoon.
-However, sometimes guided tours are only available in the afternoon.
+So, finding a reservation or a morning tour is ideal.

 The meta Sudan was an ancient monumental fountain.
 It consisted of a 55 feet high cone at the base of 23 feet in diameter, standing in a pool of water with a diameter of 52 feet.
 Its remains have been excavated in front of the Arch of Constantine.